 Fairfax Medical Reserve Corps

 You do not have to be a doctor or nurse, or even have a medical background, to become a volunteer with the Fairfax Medical Reserve Corps (MRC).
-The Fairfax MRC is an all volunteer program designed to augment the ability of our public health system to help our community when disaster strikes.
+The Fairfax MRC is an all volunteer program designed to increase the ability of our public health system to help our community when disaster strikes.

 How Do I Volunteer?

 Already a volunteer?
-Login here.

-- Free emergency preparedness and emergency response training
+- Free emergency preparedness and emergency response training.

-- Be a local champion: One of the special people who can help a community in crisis
+- Be a local champion: One of the special people who can help a community in crisis.

-- No medical background required
+- No medical background required.

-- Minimum of 18 years of age
+- Minimum of 18 years of age.

-- Must speak and understand English
+- Must speak and understand English.

-- Must be able to work a 12-hour shift
+- Must be able to work a 12-hour shift.

-- Is not already obligated to another emergency response role
+- Is not already obligated to another emergency response role.

-The Medical Reserve Corps Program was
+The MRC Program was created after

-which he asked all Americans to volunteer in support of their country.
-The MRC is comprised of medical and non-medical personnel who serve as volunteers
+all Americans to volunteer in support of their country.
+The MRC is

+composed of medical and non-medical personnel who serve as volunteers

-to respond to natural disasters and
+to respond to natural disasters and emergencies.
+These volunteers

-during emergencies and for ongoing
+assist communities nationwide during emergencies and for ongoing

 efforts in public health.
 The Fairfax MRC is one of more than 975

 If you want to become a MRC volunteer, but live outside Fairfax County contact the National Office of the Civilian Volunteer Medical Reserve Corps organization.